Tag Archives: nyc landmarks

 Read more

 The Bronx borough in New York City is located on the mainland of the United States, directly north of Manhattan and east of Queens.
-The Bronx was one of the five boroughs consolidated into a city in 1898.
+It was one of the five boroughs consolidated into a city in 1898.
 The Bronx borough has a rich history, with landmarks and attractions that reflect its heritage.
 The borough was named after Jonas Bronck, born in Sweden and later moved to the United States.
 He owned a large farm in what is now the Bronx.
 The borough has a rich history that dates to the 1600s.
-There are also many modern attractions in The…
+There are also many modern attractions in The Bronx…

 Read more